The unrolled quantum group inside Lusztig's quantum group of divided powers: Conformal field theory

 \section{Conformal field theory}

 We also wish to point out the connection of our results on unrolling via Lusztig's quantum group to logarithmic conformal field theory \cite{FGSTsl2,NT11, FT10,Len17}:\\

 Fix $\g$ and $\ell$ such that all $2d_\alpha|\ell$ (i.e. $\ell_\alpha=\ell/2d_\alpha$) and define $p=\ell/2$.
 Let $\Lambda=\sqrt{p}\Lambda_{R^\vee}$ a rescaling of the root lattice of $\g^\vee$.
-Then it has been conjectured that: \begin{itemize} \item There exists an action of parts of Lusztig quantum group $U^\L_q(\g)$ on the lattice vertex operator algebra $\mathcal{V}_\Lambda$ associated to $\Lambda$ i.e. on the conformal field theory of a free boson on $\C^{\rank}/\Lambda$. \item The kernel $\mathcal{W}\subset \mathcal{V}_\Lambda$ of the action of the subalgebra $u_q(\g)^+$ has as category of representations a modular tensor category (this follows abstractly in the theory of vertex algebras), which is as an abelian category equivalent to $u_q(\g)$-modules (and as tensor category equivalent to a similar quasi-Hopf algebra) \end{itemize} The program has been proven for $\g=\sl_2$ in \cite{FGSTsl2,NT11}, in the case $p=2$ the quasi-Hopf algebra is obtained in \cite{GR15}.
+Then it has been conjectured that: \begin{itemize} \item There exists an action of parts of Lusztig quantum group $U^\L_q(\g)$ on the lattice vertex operator algebra $\mathcal{V}_\Lambda$ associated to $\Lambda$, which physically describes a compactified free boson. \item The kernel $\mathcal{W}\subset \mathcal{V}_\Lambda$ of the action of the subalgebra $u_q(\g)^+$ has as category of representations a non-semisimple modular tensor category, which is close to the category of $u_q(\g)$-modules.
+More precisely it is expected to be equivalent as braided tensor category to the category of representations of a quasi-Hopf algebra, possibly the one we recently construct in \cite{GLO18}. \end{itemize} The program has been carried out for $\g=\sl_2$ in \cite{FGSTsl2,NT11}, in the case $p=2$ the quasi-Hopf algebra is obtained in \cite{GR15}.
 The quantum group relations for the action of $u_q(\g)^+$ have been proven in general by the author in \cite{Len17}.\\

 The action of $F_\alpha$ are given by \emph{short screening charge operators} $\res(\Y(\exp{-\alpha/\sqrt{p}}))$, the action of $E_\alpha^{(\ell_\alpha)}$ by \emph{long screening charge operators} $\res(\Y(\exp{+\alpha^\vee\sqrt{p}}))$, the action of $H_{\alpha}$ by a \emph{scalar charge operator} $\res(\Y(\partial\phi_{\alpha^\vee\sqrt{p}}))$ and the action of $K_\alpha$ by it's rescaled exponential $e^{\pi i\;\res(\Y(\partial\phi_{\alpha/\sqrt{p}}))}$.
 The evaluation of the scalar charge operator $H_\alpha$ on a element in some module $v_{\lambda}$ with degree $\lambda/\sqrt{p}\in \Lambda^*$ is